 Advise B: The advice of astrologer Sri.
 Meganathan is as follows:

 1. While taking a bath you must completely immerse yourself in the tank water – that is you should be wet from head to toe.

 2. Any clothes and ornaments (including jewellery and divine threads etc.) should be left behind on the banks of the pond.

 3. Warning: Remove all jewellery and divine threads before entering the tank for a bath.
 If you do wear anything then it must be left at the Nala Theertham.
-Carrying back items worn during bath will increase malefic effects of Shani and the doshas of others will also attach itself to you.
+Carrying back items worn during bath will increase the malefic effects of Shani and the doshas of others will also attach themselves to you.

-4. Once you have finished your bath please change to clean or new clothes and make sure head and body are completely dry.
+4. Once you have finished your bath please change to clean or new clothes and make sure your head and body are completely dry.

 Step 2: Proceed to visit the Ganesha Temple nearby to offer prayers.

 Buy coconut and camphor before entering the Ganesha Temple.
 Once you are out of the Ganesha temple, with prayers in your mind break the coconut at the coconut stand.

 The Ganesha Temple can be seen in the image above.

 Step 3: Proceed towards the main Dharbaraneswara Temple